Written by Greg Ellifritz

 “On average, burglarized houses are less likely to have dogs than are non-burglarized houses, suggesting that dog ownership is a substantial deterrent.”

-Many people will look at this report or similar statistics and apply the information to ALL crimes.
+The other problem is that many people will look at this report or similar statistics and apply the information to ALL crimes.
 That’s a mistake.
 Having a dog reduces burglary rates, but it may not have any effect at all on robberies, rapes, or murders.
 We just don’t know.
+There isn’t any substantial amount of research answering that question.

 While it seems logical that a dog will provide a protective benefit beyond the scope of burglary, it is wise to have a backup plan.
 The victims in the cases above didn’t and they paid dearly.
 Learn from their mistakes.
 Think it through.
 What would you do if you were attacked while walking your dog and you couldn’t rely on your dog for help?